meoow/rtl8812au-dkms/Readme.md

             [*]     Realtek RTL8723AU AP mode
             [*]     Realtek RTL8723AU BlueTooth Coexistence
 ```
-otherwise the driver will not be `modprobe`d properly.
+otherwise the driver will not be `modprobe`ed properly.

 #Install:
 ```